udacity/frontend-grading-engine/firefox/README.md

 # Firefox interface
 ## Description
-This directory contains files needed to build the extension for Chromium based browsers (Google Chrome).
+This directory contains files needed to build the extension for Firefox based browsers (may include IceWeasel or IceCat).

-While the WebExtension API is well supported in Chromium, there still needs to be specific quirks.
+While the WebExtensions API is well supported in Chromium, Firefox needs to have specific quirks.

+## Incompatibilities
+Because Firefox doesn’t yet support some features and that backward compatibility was preferred, here are some issues:

+* Firefox doesn’t support the `sync` `StorageArea` (i.e. `chrome.storage.sync.*`).
+A wrapper was made to instead `local` `StorageArea`.
+  - Before version 48, Firefox didn’t support the `chrome.storage` API in /content scripts/.
+The above wrapper is replaced with a message channel between the /event page/ (background page) and the /content script/.
+* Before version 48, Firefox didn’t support the /options page/ (or `options_ui`).
+An icon is added in the /action page/ to access a page to modify the settings.
+That’s currently the only way to access the options prior to version 48.

+* Firefox and Chromium don’t seem to handle promises the same way.
+For example, Firefox couldn’t load the JSON tests before the execution of unit tests.

 ## Prerequisites
-To build the extension you first need [Node.js](https://nodejs.org/).
-The second step is to install the [Add-ons SDK](https://www.npmjs.com/package/jpm).
-Using NPM, it can be installed as follow:

-> npm install jpm --global

-Further information for installing the Add-ons SDK can be found at the [official documentation.](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation).
+Firefox 45 or higher is needed to support WebExtensions.

 ## Building
 * TODO